The following guide is updated as of 2020. If you have any more updated information, kindly, let me know and I will update it accordingly.

 Budget Hostel – Abraham Hostel – The most famous hostel in Israel is a massive building located at the heart of the Old City of Jerusalem.
 The owners are great and they organize all sort of activities: from endless tours to pub crawls and much more.
 This is one of the greatest hostels I have ever been.

-Mid-range Hotel – Hotel Hashimi – A pretty cool hotel in the heart of the Old City with stunning views to the Dome of the Rock.
+Mid-range Hotel – Hashimi Hotel – A pretty cool hotel in the heart of the Old City with stunning views to the Dome of the Rock.

 Backpacker Hostel – Jordan Tower Hotel – Good for both backpackers and people who like to stay in a private room, this hotel has become a classic in Amman.
 Great staff, good breakfast and awesome location (in Downtown) are the reason why you should stay here.